P: 416.922.3714 x 105

 Duration: 9 weeks (weather permitting)

 Location: The outdoor rink at Rosedale Park (20 Scholfield Ave)

-All skaters are required to wear properly fitted and sharpened ice skates and CSA approved hockey helmets with a face guard.
+All skaters are required to wear properly fitted and sharpened ice skates and CSA approved hockey helmets, and participants under 18 also require a face guard and chin strap.
 Participants will not be allowed on the ice without these two pieces of equipment.